sada-kubsad/NetworkDesign/README.md

     - Will go: ER GW in Azure -> on-prem
 * Overlapping IP considerations:
   + Some apps have overlapping IP addresses.
 P21 does not have overlapping IP addresses.
+  + Customer A,B and C could all have 192.168.1.0 on their LAN.
+Depending on the environment, the source subnet is different.
+Epicor does policy based route to guide traffic based off the source subnet and detination networks.
+  + In some cases, we are source natting for the inside VM.
+Comming from the customer, across the VPN, as those packets are coming in, we source NAT that to un-used IPs.
+Then the VMs behind would be able to route to those IPs.
+    -  P21 is NATing client subnet.
+P21 doesn't have overlapping client subnets
+    -  You can advertise those NATed IPs from the FW when using a route server using a null route.
+That creates the BGP advertisement towards ARS.
+ARS will inject that route into the underlying Azure route tables.
+The Palos VPN tunnels which are route based injects them into Palo's Route table.
+    -

 # Phased deployment to End State: